mobizt/Firebase-ESP32/README.md

 ## Features
 Complete Firebase's REST API requests.

+Introduce the FirebaseData object that keeps the information and http client to be work and reused.

 Able to PUT, POST, STREAM, PATCH, DELETE data using set, push, stream, update and delete functions.

 Support integer, float, String and raw JSON String data types.

 Able to set multiple stream path (require more RAM) and single stream path (swap between stream and other set/get/push).

+Able to pause all Firebase calls to perform other http connections.

 ## Dependencies
 Required HTTPClientESP32Ex library to be installed.